HARNode: A Time-Synchronised, Open-Source, Multi-Device, Wearable System for Ad Hoc Field Studies: Hard- and Software

 \subsubsection{3D-printed enclosure}

 The 3D-printed housing, depicted in \autoref{fig:housing_and_strap}A, fits the PCB and provides, by default, 35 x 55 x 5.5 mm space for a battery, e.g. a Jauch LP523450JU 950 mAh 3.7 V lithium-polymer battery.
-Like the PCB, the housing is open-source and its STL file is provided, for online production, or by printing yourself\footnote{https://github.com/; full link will be provided in final version}.
+Like the PCB, the housing is open-source and its STL file is provided, for online production, or by printing yourself\footnote{https://github.com/teco-kit/HARNode}.
 The battery is installed by soldering its terminals to the pads on the PCB.
 This housing provides a tight fit for the PCB; it slides right in and stays in place, requiring no adhesives.
 To the left and right of the housing, there are slots where Velcro straps are attached to mount the HARNode to the body, as explained below.